aimundo/COVID-19_vaccination/README.md

 This work has an Appendix, which can be re-created by knitting the file `appendix.qmd`, which can be found in the `manuscript` directory.

 The appendix is a stand-alone document that can be compiled independently from the main manuscript.
 In this way, the reader chooses the section of interest and can examine and run the code independently.

-The repository also contains directories `references` for the references used in the main manuscript, and `latex` which contains files required for LaTeX compilation.

 # License